codefresh-io/cf-compose-model/e2e-test/README.md

 # Yaml Flow e2e Tests

-## 2e2 Tests are tests of the Compose-Model that can easy test the Compose-Model on input
+## e2e tests used to execute flow on the Compose-Model based on input file.

 #### Start using `flow.yaml`: